Eritrea: Culture

+The culture of Eritrea is the collective cultural heritage of the various populations native to Eritrea and its rich cultural heritage inherited through its long history.
+Modern-day Eritrea is also defined by the struggle for independence.
+The nation has a rich oral and literary tradition which ranges across all nine ethnic groups, it includes a wealth of poetry and proverbs, songs and chants, folk tales, histories and legends.
+It also has a rich history in theatre and painting, often colourful and depicting a reflection of the Eritrean people's history.

 One of the most recognizable parts of Eritrean culture is the coffee ceremony.
 Coffee (Ge'ez ቡን būn) is offered when visiting friends, during festivities, or as a daily staple of life.
-During the coffee ceremony, there are traditions that are upheld.
+During the coffee ceremony, some traditions are upheld.
 The coffee is served in three rounds: the first brew or round is called awel in Tigrinya (meaning "first"), the second round is called kalaay (meaning "second"), and the third round is called bereka (meaning "to be blessed").

 Traditional Eritrean attire is quite varied among the ethnic groups of Eritrea.
 In the larger cities, most people dress in Western casual dress such as jeans and shirts.
 In offices, both men and women often dress in suits.
 A common traditional clothing for Christian Tigrinya highlanders consists of bright white gowns called zurias for the women, and a white shirt accompanied by white pants for the men.
-In Muslim communities in the Eritrean lowland, the women traditionally dress in brightly colored clothes.
+In Muslim communities in the Eritrean lowlands, the women traditionally dress in brightly colored clothes.
 Besides convergent culinary tastes, Eritreans share an appreciation for similar music and lyrics, jewelry and fragrances, and tapestry and fabrics, as many other populations in the region.